Tuesday, November 22, 2011

 Cornejo said he filed their latest motion on behalf of the Philippine Historical Commission, also named as a plaintiff in the case which was included by the judge in the list of cases for Judicial Dispute Resolution.

-Supreme Court Chief Justice Renato Corona, also president of the National Historical Institute, was furnished a copy of the “very urgent motion.”
+Maria Serena Diokno, also the chairperson of the National Historical Commission of the Philippines, was furnished a copy of the “very urgent motion.”
 The alleged “bastardized” version of Lupang Hinirang was sung by Martin Nievera at the start of the bout between Pacquiao and Ricky Hatton at the MGM Grand Garden Arena in Las Vegas on May 3, 2009.

 When it is heard, stand upright, facing the flag, and place the right hand on the left chest while singing.